In 2022, more than 3,000 Illinoisans died of opioid overdose.

 November 2024

 At its October 17, 2024 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended $7.5 million to fund three recommendations: Tribal communities, Youth and Family Services, and a Contingency Management Pilot.
-This recommendation was subsequently approved for by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its November 7, 2024 meeting.
+These recommendations were subsequently approved by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its November 7, 2024 meeting.

 The Interim Statewide Opioid Administrator also announced the establishment of a one-time investment balance.
 These funds may be used for start-up funding, single investments, or to address program funding gaps.